Technology

 export const snsClient = new SNSClient(awsConfig);

-// Sending a message to SQS
+// Send a message to SQS

-// Receiving messages with long polling
+// Receive messages with long polling

 const receiveParams = {